ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 ## Committing non-finalized blocks

-Given the above structures for manipulating the non-finalized state new `non-finalized` blocks are commited in two steps.
+Given the above structures for manipulating the non-finalized state new `non-finalized` blocks are committed in two steps.
 First we commit the block to the in memory state, then we finalize all lowest height blocks that are past the reorg limit, finally we process any queued blocks and prune any that are now past the reorg limit.